TyHys/BAMBOO/README.md

 * Experiment with various models to ensure compatability.
 * Realtime file writing
 * Resume enrichment from partial completion
-* Merge bamboo.batch_enrich() into bamboo.enrich(), where batch_size will be an optional argument to turn on batching.
 * Add Claude support
 * Add Gemini support